 Our CSR commitment

+Saur favors responsible development, based on the ability to take into account the interests and expectations of its stakeholders and to respond to changes in its ecosystem.
 In 2017, as part of refocusing its activities on its water core business, Saur updated the materiality analysis of its CSR challenges to identify the priorities for the Group and its stakeholders; priorities that would form the basis of its new CSR roadmap.
-Voluntarily incorporated at the heart of company strategy, the Saur commitment to CSR is structured around 5 policy cornerstones and 20 goals that support the Group’s stated ambition to become ‘the dedicated water service provider that works most closely with its customers’.
+Structured around 5 policy cornerstones and 20 of progress objectives, Saur’s CSR approach supports the Group’s growth plan, creating extra-financial value for its customers and their regions, its employees and civil society.

 A transparent communication